Greengate, Salford: History

 Collier Street Public Baths (named after the Methodist Minister, Samuel Francis Collier) were opened by Manchester and Salford Baths and Laundry Company Inc in 1855.
 It was usual for public baths to offer facilities for both bathing and the washing and drying of clothes and bedding, since many workers cottages had either grossly inadequate facilities or none at all.
 This remained common practice until after World War I. The Baths closed in 1880 when Salford Corporation opened their own baths on nearby Blackfriars Street.
 The men's pool was larger and more ornate than the ladies' pool.
 An unusual feature of the Baths were the laminated wooden roof arches.
 The Baths closed in the early 20th century and later became a matchbox factory.
 During World War II an air raid shelter was built in the deep end of the ladies' pool.

 The Roman Catholic church of St Peter was built in 1863 to the design of E. W. Pugin.
-It is in a modest Gothic revival style and has an eastern apse.
+It was in a modest Gothic revival style and had an eastern apse.
+It was demolished in 1983.

 In 1926, the second birth control clinic outside London opened to women seeking free family planning advice here.
 The clinic provided birth control information to working class women who were unable to pay for private advice.
 The controversial clinic faced opposition from the Catholic Church and the medical profession but continued to offer its services to women until birth control advice was widely and freely available in the 1970s.